 2) that the UE is not allowed in the current geographical position to select any PLMN which does not correspond to the indicated country of UE location; or

-Answer SA1: No, the UE is allowed to select and attempt access to any PLMN, also PLMNs that do not use the indicated MCC.
-3GPP SA1 does not have any additional requirements on PLMN selection than those specified in TS 22.011.
+Answer SA1: Yes if there is no available and allowable PLMN with shared MCC.
+If there is an available and allowable PLMN with a shared MCC, the UE may select the PLMN with a shared MCC.

 3) the UE might select available and allowable PLMNs of that indicated country and other countries.

-Answer SA1: Yes.
-Note specifically that also shared MCC (e.g. MCC=901) should be allowed
+Answer SA1: No.

 2 Actions